 These could include beating, picking up, shooting instruction, accompanied shoot days, clay competitions or general countryside activity events.

-If you would like to consider providing such opportunities contact BASC’s sponsorship manager Nick Glazebrook.
+If you would like to consider providing such opportunities contact BASC’s marketing team in the first instance.

 WHAT BASC DOES FOR YOUNG PEOPLE

-- Last year our country and regional teams staged 54 Young Shots’ Days attended by 1,306 young people.
+- Our country and regional teams stage over 50 Young Shots’ Days each year attended by over 1500 young people.

-- Our shotgun coaching displays at country shows gave 2,153 coaching lessons – 1,072 to young people.
+- Our shotgun coaching displays at country shows give thousands of coaching lessons to young people.

 WE WANT TO DO MORE

-- Expand the BASC Young Shots programme to include suitable “progression” days often with their first live quarry shoot.
+- Expand the BASC Young Shots programme to include suitable “progression” days including simulated game shooting and their first live quarry shoot.

-- Attend more Countryside Live Events to reach out to even more children especially those from urban backgrounds.
+- Attend more events to reach out to even more children especially those from urban backgrounds.

 - Further develop and promote our resources for teachers by attending conferences, advertising on teacher’s publications and websites and producing promotional materials.

 Our current work with young people costs more than £250,000 each year but resources are limited.
-We are therefore asking you to gift a donation of £35 or £3 a month or whatever you can afford will help us to help ensure the sport that we hold dear can be promoted and protected at a critical time.
+We are therefore asking you make a donation; whatever you can afford will help us to help ensure the sport that we hold dear can be promoted and protected.

-To offer practical support to our Young Shots programme, or become involved in other ways, please contact Nick Glazebrook on 01244 573004 or email or get in touch with your regional representative.
+To offer practical support to our Young Shots programme, or become involved in other ways, please contact the BASC marketing team on 01244 573012 or email.

 Members can donate online by logging into the members area.